-We are monitoring and responding to the evolving nature of state and local government actions related to the global novel coronavirus ("COVID-19") pandemic and its impact on each of our production plant locations as well as our customer base.
-We coordinate with our local managers for the primary purpose of protecting the health and safety of our team members, ensuring our ability to operate our processing facilities and maintaining the liquidity of our business.
-We are experiencing multiple challenges related to the pandemic.
-These challenges increased our operating costs and negatively impacted our volumes during fiscal year 2020 and may continue to do so into fiscal year 2021.
+We are monitoring and responding to the evolving nature of state and local government actions related to the COVID-19 pandemic and its impact on each of our production plant locations as well as our customer base.
+We coordinate with our local managers for the primary purpose of maintaining the health and safety of our team members, ensuring our ability to operate our processing facilities, and maintaining the liquidity of our business.
+We continue to experience multiple challenges related to the pandemic.
+These challenges may continue to increase our operating costs and negatively impact our sales volumes.

 Operationally, we have faced temporary idling of production facilities to ensure team member safety.
 As a result, we have experienced lower levels of productivity and higher costs of production.
 This will likely continue at least for the short term until the effects of the pandemic diminish.
 Both of our business segments have experienced a shift in demand from foodservice to retail.
-In our Frozen Food Products segment, the volume increases in retail have not been sufficient to offset the losses in foodservice and as a result, we expect continued decreased volume into fiscal year 2021 in this segment.
-Our Snack Food Products segment has experienced significant volume increases in the short-term.
+During the second, third and fourth quarters of fiscal year 2021, the Frozen Food Products segment has seen a lessening of pandemic related restrictions on food service venues.
+In our Frozen Food Products segment, the recent sales volume increases in foodservice have not been sufficient to offset the losses in retail and as a result, we experienced decreased unit sales volume during fiscal 2021 in this segment.
+However, we were able to implement price increases on our products to cover higher input costs.
+Our Snack Food Products segment has experienced significant sales volume increases and commodity cost increases caused in part by supply and demand constraints related to reopening the economy from pandemic restrictions.
+The cost of significant meat commodities increased approximately \$12,692 and the cost of purchased flour increased approximately \$445 during fiscal year 2021 compared to fiscal year 2020.